muellgit/top-tracks/README.md

 >       (2) Right-Click -> view:source -> search for string "user:<userID>" -> concat string to top-track url
 >       (3) http://www.soundcloud.com/discover/sets/introducing:44297755

-After a few tries I ended up with an PowerShell script and my first .net-Forms.
+After a few tries I ended up with an PowerShell-script and my first .net-forms.
 I would like to have an Browser-Addon for that, which displays the top-tracks link on top of each profile page.
 Let me know if you made some cool stuff :) I would appreciate it.

 PS: ExecutionPolicy off